-The School will monitor student attendance on the basis of both consecutive absences (the "Consecutive Absence Rule") and absences as a percentage of the hours (minus externship hours) in the term/program (the "Percentage Absence Rule").
+The School will monitor student attendance on the basis of both consecutive absences (the "Consecutive Absence Rule") and absences as a percentage of the hours (minus externship hours) in the term/program (the

+"Percentage Absence Rule").
 A student may appeal an attendance dismissal pursuant to the Student Academic Appeals Policy.

-If an appeal is granted, the student is not dismissed.
+If an appeal is granted, the student is not dismissed, but must be advised and monitored with an advising plan.
 If an appeal is not granted, the student must be withdrawn from all courses and dismissed from school, and will not be charged for attending while the appeal was pending.
 Any student dismissed due to an attendance violation may not be readmitted unless the student reapplies for admission.